SwayamSat/Speak2Data-Automated-Analytics-for-Everyone/README.md

-# NLP to SQL Converter 🤖
+# NLP to SQL Converter

-**Convert natural language queries into SQL and retrieve data with automatic visualizations using Google's Gemini AI**
+Convert natural language queries into SQL and retrieve data with automatic visualizations using Google's Gemini AI

-## 📋 Project Status - Phase 1 (60% Complete)
+## Project Status - Phase 1 (60% Complete)

-This is the **2nd Monthly Report** version focusing on core NLP-to-SQL functionality:
+This is the 2nd Monthly Report version focusing on core NLP-to-SQL functionality:

-✅ **Completed Features:**
+**Completed Features:**
 - Natural language query processing using Google Gemini AI
 - Automatic SQL generation from user queries
 - Database query execution and data retrieval